greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_r.html.md

 Greenplum Database provides a collection of data science-related R libraries that can be used with the Greenplum Database PL/R language.
 You can download these libraries in `.gppkg` format from [VMware Tanzu Network](https://network.pivotal.io/products/pivotal-gpdb).
 For information about the libraries, see [R Data Science Library Package](../install_guide/install_r_dslib.html#topic1).

-**Note:** If you expand Greenplum Database and add segment hosts, you must install the R packages in the R installation of the new hosts.
+> **Note** If you expand Greenplum Database and add segment hosts, you must install the R packages in the R installation of the new hosts.

 1. For an R package, identify all dependent R packages and each package web URL.
 The information can be found by selecting the given package from the following navigation page: